OnePlus Nord N200 5G review: The best budget 5G phone

 For $240, the OnePlus Nord N200 delivers a lot of phone — it’s also the best 5G value available in the US.
 That said, OnePlus’ latest has noticeable flaws, especially with its cameras.
 The secondary and tertiary lenses are borderline useless and the Nord N200’s main shooter struggles to not blow its photos out.
 The selfie cam is also just not good and video recording quality is mediocre.

-Performance is underwhelming and we don’t know what OnePlus’ plans are for the phone yet as far as software support goes.
+Performance is underwhelming and OnePlus has decided on a shoddy update schedule.
 Still, for $240, this phone exceeded many of my expectations going in.
 It looks nice, it’s built well, and it has a good display.
 You get sub-6GHz 5G, too.

 Obviously, the N200 won’t perform to the same level as more expensive phones, so I would strongly encourage you to save up the extra cash for a Pixel 4a or iPhone SE (or a Pixel 5a if that phone arrives in a few months as expected).
-Both phones are superior in most ways, especially the cameras, and they’ll both be supported for a while.
+Both phones are superior in most ways, especially the cameras, and they’ll both be supported for a while, far longer than the Nord N200 will be.
 The only things they lack are 5G and a 90Hz display, neither of which seem like compelling advantages for the Nord N200 in comparison.

 Then again, those phones cost at least $110 more than the Nord N200, so if budget is your primary concern, the Nord N200 5G is your best bet.
 It delivers a lot of higher-class features for less than $300 and we should applaud OnePlus for that accomplishment.

-Note: Editor's note: Since this review was published, OnePlus confirmed to 9to5Google that the Nord N200 5G will only receive one OS update.
-The company claims it will support the phone with three years of security updates.
-We have reached out to OnePlus for confirmation, but this changes our final opinion of the phone and we have adjusted our review accordingly.